aws-samples/sagemaker-studio-docker-cli-extension/README.md

 - Supply instance profile to the *Docker Host* to be able to perform tasks like logging into ECR service.
 Use `InstanceProfileArn` property to supply instance profile ARN.
 - Use custom security groups for *Docker Host*.
 Use `HostSGs` property to supply a list of security group ids that will be attached to the *Docker Host*.
 If an empty list is provided, CLI extension will automatically create one for you.
 - Use custom docker images for CPU or GPU instances.
 By default, CLI extension uses `docker:dind` image for CPU and `brandsight/dind:nvidia-docker`.
 Use `DockerImageURI` and `DockerImageNvidiaURI` properties to supply CPU or GPU images respectively.
+- You can choose to open additional ports by supplying a list of ports (as a string) under `AdditionalPorts` property.

 Configuration file location is  `~/.sagemaker_studio_docker_cli/sdocker.conf`.
 Make sure your *AMI* has docker daemon installed and running by default.
 It is only tested on `Amazon linux 2` instances.
 We recommend using *AWS Deep Learning Base AMI (Amazon Linux 2).*.
 You can use below ASW CLI command to find latest AWS Deep learning AMI ID: